 - Policemen & Firemen Ret.
 Sys. of the City of Detroit v.
 Cornelison (Halliburton Derivative Litigation), No. 2009-29987 (Tex.
 Dist.
 Ct., Harris Cty.).
 The Firm prosecuted shareholder derivative claims on behalf of Halliburton Company against certain Halliburton insiders for breaches of fiduciary duty arising from Halliburton’s alleged violations of the FCPA.
 In the settlement, Halliburton agreed, among other things, to adopt strict intensive controls and systems designed to detect and deter the compensation clawback, director stock ownership requirements, a limitation on the number of other boards that Halliburton directors may serve, a lead director charter, enhanced director independence standards, and the creation of a management compliance committee.

-- In re F5 Networks, Inc. Derivative Litig., No. C-06-0794 (W.D.
+- In re F5 Networks, Inc. Derivative Litig., No. 2:06-cv-00794 (W.D.
 Wash.).
-The parties agreed to the following corporate governance changes as part of the settlement: revised stock option plans and grant procedures; limited stock option granting authority, timing and pricing; “Majority Voting” election of director perquisites; and revised compensation practices.
+The parties agreed to the following corporate governance changes as part of the settlement: revised stock option plans and grant procedures; limited stock option granting authority, timing, and pricing; “Majority Voting” election of director perquisites; and revised compensation practices.

 Click the video below to see author and speaker Robert Monks discuss the importance of shareholder derivatives to investors.